Rubery Owen: History

 The company expanded during the 1920s and 1930s to include the production of metal airframes, metal storage equipment, steel pulleys and armour plate.
 They also acquired a Warrington hydraulic company Conveyancer Fork Trucks Ltd which became Rubery Owen Conveyancer, and which claims to have launched the UK's first forklift truck in 1946.

 During World War II they concentrated on supporting the war effort, producing jerrycans, parts for military aircraft, MKll helmets, and Civilian Protective helmets.

 Bolt heads of early post-war Rubery Owen production were marked simply with "RO", and then "Rubery Owen" was spelled out; these bolts made their way to any number of British factories building motor-vehicles, from automobiles to motorcycles.
 At the same time the company widened its range to include other engineering components for industry, including ploughs for Ferguson Tractors, metal pressings, fasteners, motor vehicle components and structural steel components for the building industry.

 In 1950 the company became a member of the new holding company, the "Owen Organisation", under the same ownership.
 In 1956 they were designing and manufacturing aircraft landing gear.
 There was a large test rig where the wheel assembly was held, the wheel spun up to the equivalent landing speed and then dropped onto the "ground" to simulate the landing process.
 Measuring equipment recorded the stresses.

-In the 1960s and 1970s Rubery Owen supplied many components and parts to the British motor industry but the most recognised is the Rostyle wheel (the word 'Rostyle' being a contraction of RO-Style).
+In the 1960s and 1970s Rubery Owen supplied many components to the British motor industry, the most recognised is the Rostyle wheel (the word 'Rostyle' being a contraction of RO-Style).
 These were distinctive steel disc wheels pressed to a shape to give the effect of spokes.
 Rostyle wheels were common on British cars of the period both as manufacturer fitted options and aftermarket accessories.
-In the same time period the company supplied much of the steelwork used to build of the London Transport Victoria Line railway.
+In the same time period the company supplied much of the steelwork used to build the London Transport Victoria Line railway.

 In 1977 Coventry Climax acquired the Warrington forklift truck business of Rubery Owen Conveyancer.

 In 1981 the main Darlaston works closed down.

 Rubery Owen is now managed by David Owen, and co run by Jim Owen.
 David Owen recently sold the building for £1 to Walsall Housing Regeneration Agency (WHRA), a local charity who offers numerous projects based in Darlaston and surrounding areas.
 David and a small team are still based within Rubery Owen.